madeleinejohanson/Humpback/README.md

 If you have multiple polygon to geojson components and wish to merge them into one geojson file, plug the data streams into the GeoJSON Merge component.
 This creates one feature collection to write to file.
 You may want to do this so parts of the building express different qualities when rendering (eg: windows blue, mullions black, floor plates red)
 <br> ![Alt text](/assets/pictures/geojsonMerge.jpg)
 ### GeoJSON to Polygon
-Converts a GeoJSON file to a geometry in Grasshopper
+Converts a GeoJSON file to a geometry in Grasshopper<br>
 ![Alt text](/JSONPolygon.png)
 #### GeoJSON (J)
 Input GeoJSON File.